snarrenberg/westerparse/docs/start.rst

 * a music notation program like MuseScore

 I just want to play around with it.
 Is there a website I can use instead of installing all this stuff?

-Yes.
+Yes:

 * Westegaardian Species Counterpoint Online: